The Mathematics of Learning

 $$\ell_i = \frac{\text{attention}_i \;\cdot\; m(\theta_i) \;\cdot\; r_i}{\text{capacity}}$$Total cognitive load is the sum across all active cards:

 This is where all the pieces come together to answer the most important question: what should you study next?
-The system faces a fundamental tradeoff — introduce something new and exciting, or go back and reinforce something you're still learning?
+The system faces a fundamental tradeoff: introduce something new and exciting, or go back and reinforce something you're still learning?
 Too much new material and you'll forget everything.
 Too much review and you'll get bored.
-The answer depends on how loaded you are right now.
+The answer is to route every choice through a small set of specialized pools.

 Here's the full cascade: